-The TOE allows an administrator to restrict the forwarding of data received from an External Interface to the Shared-medium Interface.
-Specifically, the fax features Fax Forwarding and Fax Archive, which can automatically forward or archive received faxes can be enabled / disabled by an administrator.
+The TOE prevents the forwarding of data received from an External Interface to the Shared-medium Interface.

 1.5.2.5.2 TSF self-testing

 The TOE contains a suite of self tests to test specific security functionality of the TOE.
 It contains data integrity checks for testing specific TSF Data of the TOE and for testing the stored TOE executables.